rancher/rke2-docs/docs/advanced.md

 ```sh
 systemctl restart rke2-agent
 ```
 It is also possible to rotate an individual service by passing the `--service` flag, for example: `rke2 certificate rotate --service api-server`.
-See the [certificate subcommand](./reference/subcommands.md#certificate) for more details.
+See [Certificate Management](./security/certificates.md#rotating-client-and-server-certificates-manually) for more details.

 ## Auto-Deploying Manifests